JetBrains/teamcity-documentation/topics/configuring-authentication-settings.md

 The following values are supported for the type attribute (the values are case-insensitive):

 * For credentials authentication modules:
-  * **Default** for Default Authentication
+  * `Default` for Default Authentication
-  * **NT-Domain** for Windows Domain Authentication
+  * `NT-Domain` for Windows Domain Authentication
-  * **LDAP** for LDAP Authentication
+  * `LDAP` for LDAP Authentication

 * For HTTP authentication modules:
-  * **HTTP-Basic** for Basic HTTP Authentication
+  * `HTTP-Basic` for Basic HTTP Authentication
-  * **HTTP-NTLM** for NTLM HTTP Authentication
+  * `HTTP-NTLM` for NTLM HTTP Authentication

 You can also provide some properties for each authentication module depending on the module type.
-Each property is specified as the &lt;property&gt; tag inside the corresponding &lt;auth-module&gt; tag.
-Each &lt;property&gt; tag must contain the key attribute with a property key.
-The property value is specified as the text inside the &lt;property&gt; tag.
+Each property is specified as the `<property>` tag inside the corresponding `<auth-module>` tag.
+Each `<property>` tag must contain the `key` attribute with a property key.
+The property value is specified as the text inside the `<property>` tag.

 Also, TeamCity plugins can provide additional authentication modules.
 The server restart is NOT needed after editing this file.
 The changes will be reflected in the Web UI.